code-423n4/2023-01-drips-findings/data/HollaDieWaldfee-Q.md

 [https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/DripsHub.sol#L152-L156](https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/DripsHub.sol#L152-L156)

+## [L-04] Application will be unusable by the year 2106
+The `Drips` contract converts timestamps to `uint32` in the `_currTimestamp` function ([https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/Drips.sol#L1128-L1130](https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/Drips.sol#L1128-L1130)).

+The `_currTimestamp` function is necessary for the operation of the `Drips` contract and thereby the whole protocol.

+Using `uint32` to hold timestamps means that the protocol becomes inoperable by the year ~2106.

+The issue with this is that it severly limits the potential of the Drips protocol.
+Many other protocols may chose not to integrate with Drips because of this limitation.

+A protocol that wants to make sure it can operate for as long as possible without a built-in "kill date" cannot use the Drips protocol.

 ## [N-01] Remove unnecessary imports
 Solidity files should only import the dependencies that are necessary to make the code cleaner and make it easier to understand.